waynekhan/waynekhan.github.io/_posts/2019-09-10-the-apple-special-event-live-blog-starts-11am-sgt.md

 # The Apple Special Event Live Blog (Starts at 1AM SGT)

-[Anything prior?]
+Anything prior?
+(By the time I started watching, the speaker was onstage talking about the new Apple Arcade section of the App Store.)

+## Arcade

-Apple Arcade games (i.e., Frogger, Sayonara Wild Hearts) look really great, in particular, _Sayonara Wild Hearts_.
+Apple Arcade games (i.e., Frogger, Sayonara Wild Hearts) look really great, in particular, _Sayonara Wild Hearts_ with its psychedelic art style.

-It'll be a paid subscription service launching September 19 for $4.99 USD, and there'll be a one month free trial.
+Apple Arcade will be a paid subscription service launching September 19 for $4.99 USD, and there'll be a one month free trial.

+## TV+

-Worldwide premier trailer for _SEE_ (e.g., Jason Momoa).
+Worldwide premier trailer for SEE.

-Apple TV+ will be a paid subscription service launching November 1 for $4.99 USD.
+Apple TV+ will be a paid subscription service launching November 1 for $4.99 USD (including SEE), with a year-long subscription free with any new device purchases.

-[One year subscription for free?]
+## iPad

 Greg onstage.
-The new next generation iPad (2019) has a larger screen (10.2" screen), support for Apple Pencil, the Smart Connector, and iPadOS -- which has yet to launch.
+The next generation iPad (2019) has a larger screen (10.2" screen), support for Apple Pencil, the Smart Connector, and iPadOS -- which has yet to launch.
 Presumably it'll make the switch to USB too.

+## Watch

-Stan onstage to introduce the next generation Apple Watch (Series 5) with an Always-On Retina Display, wow!!
+Stan onstage to introduce the next generation Apple Watch (Series 5) with an Always-On Retina Display, wow!

 Compass: it doesn't look like anything.

 Safety: Every cellular model will now be able to call emergency services -- international -- with a button press.

-New materials: aluminium is 100% recycled, titanium, and ceramic.
+Also, new materials: aluminium is now 100% recycled -- just like its newer macOS products, and there's also titanium and ceramic.

+Nike+?

+Hermes?

-Pricing: $399 USD for GPS models, and $499 for cellular.
+Pricing: $399 USD for GPS models, $499 for the cellular option, and presumably more for titanium/ceramic.

-Series 3's price has been reduced -- starts from $199 USD.
-Presumably, Series 4 (i.e., my watch) is obsolete then.
+Series 3's price reduction, starts from $199 USD.
+Presumably, Series 4 (i.e., my watch) rendered obsolete.

+## iPhone

-"iPhone 11", the new generation of iPhone with 6 new colours.
+"iPhone 11", the new generation with 6 new colours.

-6.1" Liquid Retina, unchanged from 10R (I believe).
+6.1" Liquid Retina -- unchanged from 10R?

-Dual-camera system: wide/ultra wide cameras, great for landscapes and closeups without actually having to physically move forward (or backwards).
+Dual-camera system: wide/ultra wide cameras, great for landscapes and closeups too.

-Automatic Night mode, by default.
+Night mode always-on.

-[Various improvements geared towards video capture.]
+Various improvements geared towards video capture.

 Wide angle for the front camera too -- rotate to have get more people in-frame.

 New SoC, the A13 Bionic.

-iPhone 11 from $699 USD.
+iPhone 11, from $699 USD.

+## iPhone (Pro)

 "iPhone 11 Pro", new design?

-Stainless steel (vs. aluminum for the 11) with a matte finish, 4 colours.
+Stainless steel (vs. aluminum) with a matte finish, 4 colours.

 5.8" or 6.5" displays; i.e., Super Retina XDR.

-[Significant battery life improvements, 4, or is it 5 hours more..?]
+[Meaningful battery life improvements, 4, or is it 5 hours more..?]

 Triple-camera system, additional telephoto lens.

 Computation photography, named "Deep Fusion".
 Will be made available as a software update later this year.

+[Segment about ML/power efficiency.]

-$999/$1099 USD.
+Starting at $999/$1099 USD.

+## Retail

+Fifth Avenue store relaunches September 22.